realnav1234/navpreetsingh.github.io/projects/ldsp_embeddings/ldsp_embeddings.md

 # Negation

-A _negation_ occurs when a _not_ or similar word is added to a sentence, reversing the meaning.
+A _negation_ occurs when a _not_ is added to a sentence, negating the meaning.

 _Example_
 - The movie is interesting.